A Deep Dive into Application Specific Sequencing

 Dapps are increasingly interested in capturing a portion of the execution revenue and MEV generated by their platforms.
 In the context of rollups, Dapps are looking for two main things:

-• MEV Leakage: Without control over sequencing, external entities can extract MEV, reducing the revenue potential for the dApp itself.
+• MEV leakage: Without control over sequencing, external entities can extract MEV, reducing the revenue potential for the dApp itself.

 • Desire for revenue sharing: Dapps seek mechanisms to receive a share of the fees and MEV generated by their users’ transactions or their user’s interactions with the applications.